rallepalaveev/A2RESET/Readme.md

 ## Version 2

-As a follow up I made a completely new design based on a DMA functionality - called A2DMA-RESET, the design files are in subfolder "DMA".
+As a follow up I made a completely new design based on DMA functionality - called A2DMA-RESET, the design files are in subfolder "V2-DMA".

 Upon activation the card creates a single DMA write cycle to address $03F4, while the data bus is not driven, leading to a random byte being written to $03F4.
 Then, the DMA cycle is ended and the RESET line is asserted briefly which causes cold reboot.